OmaLikesCoding/OmaLikesCoding/README.md

 # Hi, I'm Oma!
-### A Human Centric Problem Solver & Data Driven Software Engineer
+### Problem Solver | Data & Software Engineer
 ![Copy of ImCheezey1 (8 × 4 in) (6)](https://user-images.githubusercontent.com/77770242/223842907-19a5bb4e-1a2c-48db-96b5-56926307811d.png)

 Hi, I'm Oma.
-I am a software & dats engineer with experience in entrepreneurship, banking, data analytics, retail, and marketing.
+I am a software & data engineer with experience in entrepreneurship, banking, data analytics, retail, and marketing.
 As a person I am an outgoing, collaborative, energetic individual who  enjoys a good laugh or two.